top of page

 Sabrina De Carlo

-Sabrina De Carlo received her diplomas in piano at the Conservatorio Morlacchi in Perugia, in chamber music at the Conservatorio di Santa Cecilia in Rome, and in harpsichord at the Conservatorio Casella in L'Aquila.
-She completed her training under Michele Campanella at the Accademia Chigiana in Siena, where she was awarded distinguished honours.
-Winner of two international study grants, she took her Master’s degree in Piano Performance at the Longy School of Music in Cambridge (MA) and an Artist’s Diploma at Brandeis University in Waltham (MA).
+Sabrina De Carlo took her diplomas in piano at the Morlacchi Conservatory in Perugia, in chamber music at the Santa Cecilia Conservatory in Rome, and in harpsichord at the Casella Conservatorio in L'Aquila.
+She completed her studies under the guidance of Michele Campanella at the Accademia Chigiana in Siena, where she was awarded honours.
+In the United States she was awarded a Master’s degree in Piano Performance and an Artist’s Diploma, qualifications for which she was able to study thanks to grants made in appreciation of her talent and commitment.

 bottom of page